 2. How do I properly dispose of departmental property that cost $5,000 or more (i.e. capital property)?

 If capital departmental property becomes obsolete, uneconomical, inefficient, or no longer serves a useful function, the department Property Manager should first receive approval from the Controller's Office to dispose of the item(s) via a Property Accountability Release Form (AR Form).

-Once the disposition is approved, the Property Manager should submit a Facilities work order to coordinate the physical disposal of the item(s).
+Once the disposition is approved, the Property Manager should submit a Facilities Surplus Portal Request to coordinate the physical disposal of the item(s).

 3. Can I trade a property item no longer needed for another asset?

 Yes.
 In order to trade-in university property (capital) for the acquisition of new property, the department must complete a Property Accountability Release Form (AR Form) and attach it to the purchasing requisition that the new item is being acquired through.
 Once approved by the Controller’s Office and FSU Procurement Services, the department should then ensure that the property decal and all other references to FSU property are removed or destroyed at the time the property is released to the vendor.

 If the trade-in is not properly documented on the purchase requisition or purchase order, and sufficient documentation cannot be obtained to support the trade-in, the item will be treated as lost or unaccounted for in the department’s annual inventory.

 The following information should be included in the comments section of the Purchasing Requisition that the new item is being acquired through:

 • Description of property traded

 • Serial number(s)